 - Not usable for all automotive functions

-The functions of the Hantek 1008C are what set it apart from other automotive oscilloscopes.
-Along with the waveform generator, it has a built-in FFT function and basic mathematic functions, too.
-It also comes with 20 automatic measurements and auto cursor tracking functions.
+What makes the Hantek 1008C special?
+Well, it stands out from other automotive oscilloscopes because it comes packed with cool features.
+Besides the waveform generator, it also boasts a built-in FFT function and basic math functions.
+Plus, you get 20 automatic measurements and auto cursor tracking functions – pretty handy, right?

 Today’s best Hantek 1008C price: